MichaIng/DietPi-Docs/docs/software/camera.md

     dietpi-software reinstall 59
     ```

-=== "Activate the camera"
+=== "Troubleshooting"

-    The camera need to be enabled via `dietpi-config`: Select `Display Options`, then set `RPi Camera` to `[On]`.
+    The camera should be activated by the installation process.
+This can be checked via `dietpi-config`: Select `Display Options`, then check for `RPi Camera` set to `[On]`.
+This should lead to a line `start_x=1` (without a leading `#`) in the file `/boot/config.txt`.
-    Additionally the behaviour of the cameras LED can be set via `RPi Camera LED` within the same directory.
+    Additionally the behaviour of the cameras LED can be set in the same dialog via `RPi Camera LED`.

-    Remark: After a change in the camera activation you need to reboot and power cycle the SBC.
+    Remark: After changing the camera activation you need to reboot and/or sometimes power cycle the SBC incl. camera.

     ![DietPi-Config camera activation](../assets/images/dietpi-config_camera-activation.png){: width="500" height="290" loading="lazy"}